 The proposed project is within the jurisdiction of Plan Bay Area 2040, which is the region's RTP/SCS from MTC.
 The Plan promotes many goals to create a more sustainable Bay Area including reducing per-capita carbon dioxide.
-In addition, the cities of San Mateo, , Burlingame, and Millbrae, and the Town of Hillsborough have Climate Action Plans that address GHGs within the project limits.
+In addition, the cities of San Mateo, Burlingame, and Millbrae, and the Town of Hillsborough have Climate Action Plans that address GHGs within the project limits.
 The City of Burlingame has a goal of reducing GHGs 40 percent below 2005 levels by 2030 (Burlingame 2019b).
 The City of San Mateo has a goal of reducing GHGs by 2,330 MTCO2e by 2030 (San Mateo 2020c).
-The Town of Hillsborough has a goal of reducing GHGs 2,531 MTCO2e by 2020 (Hillsborough 2010).
-The City of Millbrae has a goal of reducing GHGs 49 percent by 2030 (Millbrae 2020b).
+The Town of Hillsborough has a goal of reducing GHGs 40 percent below 2005 levels by 2030 (San Mateo 2020c).
+The Town of Hillsborough has a goal of reducing GHGs 49 percent by 2030 (Millbrae 2020b).